Child’s Proof of Immunization and Health Screenings

-- Religious Exemptions: For a child to be exempt from immunization on religious grounds, the parent or guardian must furnish the school with a notarized statement, and it must meet the following criteria:
+- Religious Exemptions: For a child to be exempt from immunizations on religious grounds, the parent or guardian must furnish the school with a notarized copy of Georgia Department of Public Health Form 2208.
+The form must meet the following criteria:

-- the statement must be signed and dated by the parent/guardian;
+- The form must be signed and dated by the parent/guardian.

-- the statement must be notarized, dated, and signed by a notary public
+- The form must be notarized, dated, and signed by a Notary Public.

 Required Health Screenings